is-aka-konor/BfTools/src/BfSiteGen/README.md

 - `outputRoot` (default: `output`) – where category JSONs live (input)
 - `distRoot`   (default: `dist-site`) – where the static site is emitted (output)
+- The CLI clears `distRoot` before writing to avoid stale artifacts.

-3) Optional: Package as a ZIP
+3) Optional: Publish with SPA assets + ZIP

 ```
 dotnet run --project src/BfSiteGen/BfSiteGen.Cli -- [outputRoot] [distRoot] --publish
 ```

-This creates `site-bundle-<build>.zip` in the working directory.
+This copies SPA assets into `distRoot/` and creates `site-bundle-<build>.zip` in the working directory.

 ## Step‑by‑Step Pipeline